 Advanced environmental monitoring technologies are becoming increasingly popular, and understanding their capabilities and appropriate use is a high priority for agencies across the country.
 Rapid changes in emerging technologies have the potential to significantly improve environmental protection by providing governments, industry, and the public with more localized, real-time information on environmental conditions.
-At the same time, as advanced technologies are being used by an array of stakeholders, uncertainties exist about the quality and use of these devices and the interpretation of the data they generate.
+At the same time, as advanced technologies are employed by an array of stakeholders, uncertainties exist about the quality and use of these devices and the interpretation of the data they generate.

-The Advanced Monitoring Strategy and Implementation Team increased understanding of the performance of advanced monitoring technologies, built knowledge of appropriate use of various sensors in different applications, helped interpret data generated through advanced monitoring technologies, supported advanced monitoring technology development toward data that are of known quality and help establish best practices for the use of sensors and their data.
+The Advanced Monitoring Strategy and Implementation Team increased understanding of the performance of advanced monitoring technologies, built knowledge of appropriate use of various sensors in different applications, helped interpret data generated through advanced monitoring technologies, supported advanced monitoring technology development toward data that are of known quality, and helped establish best practices for the use of sensors and their data.

 - In 2018 and 2019, the Advanced Monitoring team conducted two stakeholder workshops to solicit views from various stakeholders.
 This included gathering state, tribal, and local government expert opinions on non-regulatory performance targets for air sensors to inform future work.
 Drawing from the conversations, the Advanced Monitoring team is working to develop non-regulatory performance targets for air sensors.
 Performance targets have been developed for PM2.5 and ozone.
 This information is posted on the Air Sensors Toolbox.

-- The team is actively conducting outreach to facilitate interpretation of data collected through advanced monitoring technologies.
-As part of this effort, a series of short educational videos was launched to give the public information about air quality sensors, including how air quality health risks are communicated and how to interpret and use the sensor data collected during monitoring.
+- A series of short educational videos was launched to give the public information about air quality sensors, including how air quality health risks are communicated and how to interpret and use the sensor data collected during monitoring.